Once they start, entrepreneurs have a hard time stopping. But that doesn’t mean they never get stuck.

 4. Don't be afraid to ask for help 💚

-Being resourceful may mean figuring it out, but it doesn’t mean figuring it out alone.
+Resourceful people are often skilled at problem-solving on their own, but it’s not the only way forward.
 Social resourcefulness is an often forgotten option because of the pressure to stand on our own.
 But seeking advice or support from others is a form of resourcefulness, not weakness.

 - Take advantage of customer support.
 Most of the tools you use to run your business will have customer support reps who might be able to help you navigate your issues.
 Support calls for technical issues can end with solid business advice on what to do next.
 It doesn’t hurt to ask.
 Shopify Support Advisors are available 24/7 to talk about your business and selling with Shopify.